Simon Rusk: Brighton & Hove Albion U23s

 Despite losing a number of key players to the senior squad in 2019–20, the side continued their good form and reached the knockout stages of the EFL Trophy for a second time under Rusk's management.

 Stockport County

 On 27 January 2021, Rusk became the manager of National League side Stockport County.
 On 27 October 2021, the club confirmed they had parted ways with Rusk.

 Dundee

 On 17 February 2022, Rusk was announced as assistant manager of Scottish Premiership side Dundee under his assistant manager at Stockport, Mark McGhee until the end of the season.
 After the side was relegated with just one win in the duo's time there, it was confirmed in May 2022 that Rusk would take up a role with the English FA.

 England

 On 13 May 2022, Rusk was appointed a national coach with England men's teams.
 On 16 August 2022, it was confirmed that Rusk would take charge of the England U19s.

-International career

-Despite being born in England, Rusk was capped three times by the Scotland national under-18 team.
+Nottingham Forest

+On 13 December 2023, it was revealed that Rusk had been hired as a specialist set-piece coach at Premier League side Nottingham Forest.

+Southampton

+On 1 July 2024, he was announced as head coach of Southampton U21s.
+Following the sacking of Russell Martin on 15 December 2024, Rusk was appointed interim manager of Southampton.
+Rusk took charge of two matches for the club before the appointment of new manager Ivan Jurić, a 2–1 home defeat against Liverpool in the EFL Cup on 18 December and a 0–0 draw against Fulham in the Premier League on 22 December.
+On 24 February 2025, Rusk joined Jurić's backroom staff as a first team coach.

+Following the departure of Jurić on 7 April, Rusk agreed to become interim manager for the remainder of the season with Adam Lallana joining him as assistant.
+On 19 April, Rusk led Southampton to a 1–1 draw against West Ham United which saw them reach 11 points, and thus avoid breaking Derby County's record for the lowest points tally in Premier League history.
+On 25 June, Southampton confirmed that Rusk had left the club.